EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/HTML/Xpath/Predicates.md

 //div[(x and y) or not(z)]
 ```

-Use comparison and logic operators to make conditionals.
+Use comparison and logic operators to make conditionals

 # Using nodes